-But not all delivery companies have the resources to scale up delivery operations in a flash.
-Many local delivery businesses are struggling to keep up with the exponential increase in demand.
-As a result, some customers feel they aren’t able to depend on delivery companies to get them the supplies they need quickly enough.
+But not all delivery companies have the resources or the know-how to build and scale a delivery operation efficiently.
+Some local delivery businesses are struggling to keep up with the exponential increase in demand.
+As a result, customers can feel they aren’t able to depend on delivery companies to get them the supplies they need quickly enough.

 Here are some ways delivery businesses are coping with the new demands during the COVID-19 pandemic: